-Key Differences Between TypeScript vs Dart
+Key Differences Between TypeScript and Dart

-- TypeScript is designed and developed by Microsoft whereas Dart is taken care of by Google, later approved as a standard by ECMA.
+- TypeScript is designed and developed by Microsoft, whereas Dart is taken care of by Google, later approved as a standard by ECMA.

-- TypeScript is ideal for the development of large applications whereas Dart is ideal for single page applications like Gmail.
+- TypeScript is ideal for the development of large applications, whereas Dart is ideal for single-page applications like Gmail.

-- TypeScript has a moderate number of libraries with high-quality definitions whereas Dart has a comprehensive core library to help with: asynchronous, collections, strings, regular expressions, file, math and more.
+- TypeScript has a moderate number of libraries with high-quality definitions, whereas Dart has a comprehensive core library to help with: asynchronous collections, strings, regular expressions, file, math and more.